OfficeDev/teams-toolkit/packages/sdk/README.md

 ### Access SQL database in Azure Function

 Use `tedious` library to access SQL and leverage `DefaultTediousConnectionConfiguration` that manages authentication.
+Apart from `tedious`, you can also compose connection config of other SQL libraries based on the result of `sqlConnectionConfig.getConfig()`.

 ```ts
 loadConfiguration();